WWW vs HTTPS might sound like technical jargon, but if you’re managing a website or just getting started, it’s important to understand the difference.

 HTTPS, or Hypertext Transfer Protocol Secure, is the secure version of HTTP.
 It uses Transport Layer Security (TLS) or its predecessor, Secure Sockets Layer (SSL), to encrypt HTTP requests and responses.
 This ensures that all data transfer between a user’s browser and the origin server remains private and protected from malicious actors.

-When a user submits a form on an HTTPS site, the information is scrambled using a public and private key system.
-Only the intended server with the correct private key can decrypt the message.
-This secure process protects sensitive data like passwords and credit card numbers from being stolen during transmission.
+When a user submits a form on an HTTPS site, the information is encrypted using a public and private key system.
+Only the intended server, which possesses the correct private key, can decrypt the message.
+This secure process protects sensitive data, such as passwords and credit card numbers, from being stolen during transmission.

 In addition to boosting data security, HTTPS helps authenticate web servers, ensuring the website URL is legitimate and not a spoofed site.
 The presence of a server’s SSL certificate, often indicated by a padlock icon in Google Chrome or other browsers, assures visitors they are safely connected.